Gnosis-Builders/Resources/Issues-Tracker/README.md

 # Issues relating to Validator Node Setup

-We will use this file to track all current issues regarding setting up a validator node for Gnosis Chain.
+This file will be used to track all current issues regarding setting up a validator node for Gnosis Chain.

 ### Issue 1: Official Gnosis website not linking to the proper documentation to setup validator node.
 In the [Official Gnosis Chain website for Validators](https://www.gnosis.io/validators), currently the link for `Start Validating Today` leads the user to a Page Not Found [link](https://docs.gnosischain.com/node/get-started).
 Users will have to navigate through the website again to locate the proper documenation for running up a node, which can be found [here](https://docs.gnosischain.com/node/).

 ### Issue 2: Mistake within the Official Gnosis Chain documentation site.
-For users looking to setup their own dedicated node to start validating for Gnosis Chain, the instruction for `docker-compose.yml` in [here](https://docs.gnosischain.com/node/guide/validator/run/lighthouse) is incorrect, at line 20, where the data directory flag `--datadir` is set to `/data/validators`, and should be set to `/data` instead.
+For users looking to setup their own dedicated node to start validating for Gnosis Chain, the instruction for `docker-compose.yml` in [here](https://docs.gnosischain.com/node/guide/validator/run/lighthouse) is incorrect.
+At line 20, where the data directory flag `--datadir` is set to `/data/validators`, it should be set to `/data` instead.
 The correct settings for the `validator` container in `docker-compose.yml` file should be as follows:
 ```
 validator:
     container_name: validator